-Children have to attend the public school that is within the district of their home address.
+Children may attend the public school that is within the district of their home address.
 To attend a school outside the district (libre choix), parents must contact the school board, add their child's name to a waiting list, and wait for a space to become available.
 Some public schools have special programs and do not register children based on their home address.
-Instead, they have an admissions test or a lottery.
-The registration process may be during the previous fall, or in early winter.
-It may vary by school.
+Instead, they have an admissions test or a lottery and mandatory parent sessions.
+The registration process for these schools may be during the previous fall.
+Regular public schools do registration in January and February.
 Information is available at each school's website or via the school board.
 Please consult your local public school website and others you may be interested to learn more about registration dates and processes.

 French Public School Boards in Montreal

-There are a number of alternative schools in Montreal including schools offering special programs with emphasis in arts, music, sports, science, and more.
+There are alternative schools in Montreal including schools offering special programs with emphasis in arts, music, sports, science, and more.
 The registration process for the alternative schools pertaining to the Centres de services scolaires de Montreal varies.
 In most cases, parents are required to attend a mandatory pre-admissions info session.
 For more information, please consult https://csdm.ca/parents-eleves/admission/autres-cas/ for elementary schools, or https://www.cssdm.gouv.qc.ca/secondaire/programmes-volets-particuliers/ for high schools from the CSSDM or visit your school board's website.

-Parents wishing to home school their children must contact their school board.
-Home Schooling may be in English or French, but doing so in English does not make the child eligible for a Certificate of Eligibility to Study in English in QC.
-Parents must provide an educational plan, along with teaching materials for the school board's review and approval.
-The child must receive an educational experience equivalent to what is provided at school, so as to gain sufficient knowledge and competencies to enter the public or private school system.
+Parents interested in home schooling must contact their school board.
+It may be done in English or French, but doing so in English does not grant eligibility to study in English in QC.
+Parents must provide an educational plan for the school board's approval.
+Home schooling must provide sufficient knowledge and competencies for the child to enter the public or private school system.
 The school board will conduct discretionary evaluations.
-For more information, please contact your local school board or consult the MELS' Homeschooling framework.
-Additional resources and support are offered by the Home School Legal Defence Association of Canada and The Canadian Homeschooler's Homeschooling in QC Guide.
+For more information, contact your local school board or consult the MELS' Homeschooling framework.
+Resources and support offered by The Home School Legal Defence Association of Canada and The Canadian Homeschooler's Homeschooling in QC Guide.